 [admin@MikroTik] > interface set e[Tab]_ [admin@MikroTik] > interface set ether[Tab]_ [admin@MikroTik] > interface set ether[Tab]_ ether1 ether5 [admin@MikroTik] > interface set ether_

 Another way to press fewer keys while typing is to abbreviate command and argument names.
-You can type only beginning of command name, and, if it is not ambiguous, console will accept it as a full name.
+You can type only the beginning of the command name, and, if it is not ambiguous, the console will accept it as a full name.
 So typing:

 [admin@MikroTik] > pi 10.1 c 3 si 100